Rishub21/twilio_time_keeper/README.md

 ## Pomodoro Text - A Pomodoro client with a NodeJS backing and a text messaging interface.

->The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
-The technique uses a timer to break down work into intervals traditionally 25 minutes in length, separated by short breaks.
-These intervals are known as "pomodori", from the Italian word pomodoro for "tomato".
-The method is based on the idea that frequent breaks can improve mental agility.
+>The Pomodoro Technique is a time management method that breaks down work into 25 minute intervals, followed by short breaks.
+It is based off of the idea that frequent breaks can help with mental agility.
+I myself have found this workstyle to be very helpful and I created this app as a way to allow anyone to easily implement the pomodoro technique in their own workflow.

 Tech: NodeJS, AngularJS, ExpressJS, Twillo, Redis